Lionsberg/lionsberg-wiki/Lionsberg Community Information/Meetings/Meetings.md

 # Meetings

-_This list is manually updated periodically.
-Check your file navigation or All Files link to see all the files in this folder._
+_This list of meeting pages is manually updated periodically, and may not include all meeting pages.
+Check your file navigation or the All Pages link to see all the pages in the Meetings folder._

 ## Navigation